 News FDNY union officials say they will file lawsuit Tuesday against Speaker Melissa Mark-Viverito New York City Council Speaker Melissa Mark-Viverito, seen here in East Harlem on Sunday, May 24, 2015, has drawn the ire of the FDNY union, which said her office has stonewalled efforts to hold a public hearing and refused to release documents related to its members' disability pension benefits.
 Photo Credit: Charles Eckert By EMILY NGO / NEWSDAY email@example.com @epngo Updated July 14, 2015 7:50 AM Print Share fbShare Tweet Email The union representing New York City firefighters plans to file a lawsuit Tuesday morning against the speaker of the City Council, alleging an "agenda shrouded in secrecy" when it comes to FDNY disability pension benefits.
 The court papers will charge Speaker Melissa Mark-Viverito's office stonewalled efforts to hold a public hearing on the benefits and refused to release documents under the Freedom of Information Law, a spokeswoman for Uniformed Firefighters Association said Monday.
 The FDNY union has been lobbying for higher disability pensions for their newest members.
 A spokesman for Mark-Viverito said her office hadn't seen the complaint but the City Council operates in an "open and transparent fashion."
 The union would not comment Monday night on details of the suit or damages sought.
 The court documents are expected to be shared at a news conference Tuesday at New York State Supreme Court House in Manhattan.
 Before a 2009 state law change, firefighters, police officers and other uniformed city workers received 75 percent of their last year's salary if injured on duty.
 Recent hires hurt on the job receive half pay, with the benefits further cut by Social Security disability benefits.
 Mayor Bill de Blasio and other elected officials have said the city's fiscal health would be threatened by full benefit restoration and a middle ground must be sought.
 With little advance notice, City Council members last month pushed through approval of new pension package in line with de Blasio's proposal for benefits closer to those in place before 2009 but not to the extent sought by the FDNY and NYPD unions.
 The city legislation has no effect without approval by Albany lawmakers.
 By EMILY NGO / NEWSDAY firstname.lastname@example.org @epngo Emily Ngo covers the White House and national politics for Newsday, having followed President Donald Trump to Washington, D.C., after following him on the campaign trail.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.